pkeffect/pkeffect.github.io/docs/readme.md

 Artificial intelligence (AI) research has made tremendous progress in recent years, transforming the way we live, work, and interact with each other.
 At its core, AI is a multidisciplinary field that combines computer science, mathematics, engineering, and domain-specific knowledge to create intelligent machines.

 ## What is to come
-Who knows but here we go... buckle up kiddo.
+Who knows but here we go... buckle up kiddos.

-G30 did an edit.
-G30 will submit an edit now. :D